Prince1895/MetaMeet/README.md

 # 🚀 MetaMeet – A Virtual Space for Real-Time Social Interaction

-MetaMeet is a **Gather Town clone** that lets users **move around a virtual space, interact via WebRTC video chat, and experience spatial audio** in real-time.
+MetaMeet is a **webApp** that lets users **move around a virtual space, interact via WebRTC video chat, and experience spatial audio** in real-time.

 ## 🌟 Features
 - 🏠 **Multiplayer movement** (WASD-based controls)